Praying About Our Worries using Bubble Wrap.

 What do you do when you’re worried?

-Have a chat with your grownups about that.
+If you're a child, why not have a chat with your grownup about that.

 Why are we using Bubble wrap for this prayer?